indunet/fastproto/README.md

 double pressure;
 ```

-An encoding formula is needed if serialize the object, which also need to
+An encoding formula is needed if need to perform serialization, which also need to implement the `java.lang.function.Function`
-implement the `java.lang.function.Function`.

 ```java
 public class PressureEncodeFormula implements Function<Double, Long> {